Ultraman (character): Character conception

-Writer Tetsuo Kinjo originally envisioned an intergalactic reptilian creature named Bemler to be the character that would become Ultraman.
+Writer Tetsuo Kinjo originally envisioned an intergalactic reptilian creature named Bemular to be the character that would become Ultraman.
 The creature could grow in size to 164 feet, with the design being a cross between Garuda and Tengu.
+The original treatment was that Bemular would assist an attack team against threats such as other Kaiju.
+However, worries rose that viewers would be confused upon which monster to root for.
 Ultraman's memorable design was done by Tohl Narita and clay sculptor Akira Sasaki, with the grey alien concept in mind.
 Three Ultraman body suits were created for the show, all of which were based on the size of suit actor Bin Furuya.
 A lot of improvements to Ultraman's design were made during the series' progression.
-The first suit was known as Type A (episodes 1 to 13), followed by Type B (14–29) and finally Type C (30 and subsequent episodes).
+The first suit was known as Type A (episodes 1 to 13), followed by Type B (14–29), and finally Type C (30 and subsequent episodes).

 The Type A suit had its mask created from fibre-reinforced plastic (FRP) and coated with latex, giving Ultraman a "wrinkled" face.
 The mask was originally intended to have a mouth-opening mechanism but the latex-coating prevented such functions.
 Bin Furuya mentioned that Type A fitted him poorly and it forced him to hunch a bit.
 Followed by the deterioration of the Type A suit, Type B was made later on.
 Its mask removed the mouth-opening mechanism concept and latex coating, opting instead for a full FRP cover.
-Some of the staff in the series were not made aware of the changes that were made and were surprised by Ultraman's face having the sudden change from an alien-like face to an "iron mask" looking face.
+Some of the staff in the series were not made aware of the changes that were made and were surprised by Ultraman's face having a sudden change from an alien-like face to an "iron mask" looking face.
 The Type B mask even had its jaw feature more narrow and sharpened compared to the Type A design.
 Type B was also bigger compared to Type A and according to Furuya; "it was better fitting, and had padding so it looked like Ultraman was more muscular".
 The Type C suit was nonetheless an improved variant of Type B, which featured slight changes in the facial positions of the eyes, mouth and ears.
 The rest of the body of each suit was a painted wetsuit, a design choice that was previously used for the Kemur Man from Ultra Q, the series that preceded Ultraman.
-Type A's boots were derived from modified Jika-tabi, Type B variant were pointed shoes with hidden zippers and Type C were red leather shoes painted silver.
+Type A's boots were derived from modified Jika-tabi, Type B variants were pointed shoes with hidden zippers and Type C were red leather shoes painted silver.

-Due to being made with wet-suits and latices, the suits were incapable of sustaining long periods of time.
+Due to being made with wet suits and latices, the suits were incapable of sustaining long periods of time.
 What happened to each of the suits follows: